 At the invitation of the Jewish Federation of Greater Kansas City, the Midwest Center for Holocaust Education joined the Federation’s list of partner agencies in June 1996.
 Within the family of Federation agencies, we are unique in the bridges we build to the non-Jewish community.
 This priority is reflected in our board of directors, more than one-third of which is not Jewish.

 MCHE is a member of the Association of Holocaust Organizations (AHO).
-Jean Zeldin, MCHE’s Executive Director, serves as treasurer of the AHO board of directors and is an appointed member of the Kansas Holocaust Commission.
+Jean Zeldin, MCHE’s Executive Director, serves on the AHO board of directors and is an appointed member of the Kansas Holocaust Commission.